LuisAlejandro/agoras/docs/index.rst

 .. _full documentation: https://agoras.readthedocs.org

-Agoras is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram and linkedin).
+Agoras is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram, linkedin, discord and tiktok).

 This repository stores the application.
 There's also `GitHub actions`_ that you can incorporate into your workflows.